ilios/user-guide/admin/add-learners-to-cohort.md

 It is also possible to perform a bulk upload operation for students (learners) or non-learners to be added to Ilios.

-**IMPORTANT NOTE**: This is only available if your institution is not using a directory to populate Ilios with new learners.
-The "Upload Muliple Users" button will not appear if this functionality is not applicable to your institution's configuration.
+**IMPORTANT NOTE:** This is only available if your institution is not using a directory to populate Ilios with new learners or maintain passwords and logins - form-based authentication in other words.
+The "Upload Muliple Users" button will not appear if does not apply to your institution's configuration.

 ### Click to Start